 I have just started to learn to swim at 47.
-It was a huge deal for me as have always had a fear of deep water.
-Ok in the shallow end but any deeper than my neck and I panic.
+It was a huge deal for me as I have always feared deep water.
+Ok, in the shallow end, but any deeper than my neck, and I panic.

-My problem seems to be floating particularly on my back.
-I tend to stiffen up and I'm not relaxed and water just covers my face making me panic as I do back stroke with just my legs.
+My problem seems to be floating, particularly on my back.
+I tend to stiffen up, and I'm not relaxed, and water just covers my face making me panic as I do backstroke with just my legs.
 The only way I stay up is if I bend at the hips and look like a V shape.
-I know this is wrong but when I when I try to straighten up water just covers my face.
+I know this is wrong, but when I try to straighten up, water just covers my face.
 This makes me stop the stroke and stand back on my feet.

 Maybe I am not allowing myself enough time to relax for my body to float.
 I don't know.
-I have found that being quite a muscular guy does me no favors as i seem to cramp up heaps.
-Any advice, help, anything will be greatly appreciated.
+I have found that quite a muscular guy does me no favors, as i seem to cramp up heaps.
+Any advice, help, or anything will be greatly appreciated.

-Being a muscular person is a disadvantage as a beginner learning to swim, because muscle is dense and tends to sink.
-Don’t let this put you off though.
-Muscular people can still learn how to swim, no problem.
+Being a muscular person is a disadvantage for a beginner learning to swim because muscle is dense and tends to sink.
+Don’t let this put you off, though.
+Muscular people can still learn how to swim with no problem.

-The fact that you’re cramping up suggests that you are not as relaxed as you could be.
+You’re cramping up suggests you are not as relaxed as you could be.

 Body position is vital for effective backstroke and you’re correct to say that your V shape is not right.

-The hips have to be level with the rest of the body and head back looking upwards.
-Then, the legs and feet will be at or near the water surface as they kick and general movement will be relatively efficient.
+The hips must be level with the rest of the body and the head looking upwards.
+Then, the legs and feet will be at or near the water surface as they kick, and general movement will be relatively efficient.

-The position of the head is crucial and the slightest tilt backwards or forwards will change the body position a great deal.
+The position of the head is crucial, and the slightest tilt backward or forwards will change the body position a great deal.

-A tilt forwards is most common, especially in beginners as they subconsciously attempt to view their surroundings.
-This results in the hips dropping followed by that sinking feeling.
+A tilt forwards is most common, especially for beginners who subconsciously attempt to view their surroundings.
+This results in the hips dropping, followed by that sinking feeling.

-A head tilt backwards will result in water on the face, which you are currently experiencing.
+A head tilts backward will result in water on the face, which you are currently experiencing.

-It is important to find a comfortable mid point for the head position, which firstly takes some trial and error and also some perseverance between bouts of sinking.
+It is important to find a comfortable midpoint for the head position, which takes some trial and error and perseverance between bouts of sinking.